-Corticosteroids inhibit the inflammatory response to a variety of inciting agents and probably delay or slow healing.
+Loteprednol etabonate is a corticosteroid.
+Corticosteroids have been shown to inhibit the inflammatory response to a variety of inciting agents.
 They inhibit the edema, fibrin deposition, capillary dilation, leukocyte migration, capillary proliferation, fibroblast proliferation, deposition of collagen, and scar formation associated with inflammation.
 While glucocorticoids are known to bind to and activate the glucocorticoid receptor, the molecular mechanisms involved in glucocorticoid/glucocorticoid receptor-dependent modulation of inflammation are not clearly established.
 However, corticosteroids are thought to inhibit prostaglandin production through several independent mechanisms.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

 Long-term animal studies have not been conducted to evaluate the carcinogenic potential of loteprednol etabonate.
 Loteprednol etabonate was not genotoxic in vitroin the Ames test, the mouse lymphoma tk assay, or in the chromosomal aberration test in human lymphocytes, or in vivoin the mouse micronucleus assay.
 Treatment of male and female rats with 25 mg/kg/day of loteprednol etabonate (533 times the RHOD based on body surface area, assuming 100% absorption) prior to and during mating caused preimplantation loss and decreased the number of live fetuses/live births.
 The NOAEL for fertility in rats was 5 mg/kg/day (106 times the RHOD).